Universal Algebraic Methods for Constraint Satisfaction Problems

-In an effort to demonstrate the utility of the techniques developed in this paper, we shall now show that every \cib of cardinality at most~4 is tractable.
-Of course, it is known that the algebraic dichotomy conjecture holds for every idempotent algebra of cardinality at most~3~\cite{MR2212000, MR521057}.
-However, our arguments are relatively short and may indicate why {\cib}s may be more manageable than arbitrary algebras.
+To demonstrate the utility of the techniques developed in this paper, we now show that every \cib of cardinality at most~4 is tractable.
+It is already known that the algebraic dichotomy conjecture holds for every idempotent algebra of cardinality at most~3~\cite{MR2212000, MR521057}.
+However, our arguments are relatively short and help us better understand {\cib}s and their distinctive properties.

 For the remainder of this section, let \bA\ be a \cib with universe $\nn$.
-We shall consider the various possibilities for $n$ and \bA\ (up to isomorphism), and in each case show that it is tractable.
+We consider the various possibilities for $n$ and \bA\ (up to isomorphism), and in each case show that the associated \csp is tractable.
 In order to make it clear that our inventory is complete, a few of the arguments and computations are postponed until the end.

-\casespec{$\bm{n=2}$} It is easy to see that there is a unique 2-element \cib, namely \slt.
+\casespec{$\bm{n=2}$} There is a unique 2-element \cib, namely \slt.
 Idempotence determines the diagonal entries in the table, and by commutativity, the remaining two entries must be equal.
 The choices $0$ and $1$ for the off-diagonal yield a meet-semilattice and a join-semilattice respectively.
 As we remarked above, every finite semilattice is tractable, and, in fact, $\Sl$, the variety of semilattices, is \sdm.